Chapter 4 BWV 21 Ich hatte viel Bekümmernis in meinem Herzen.

 The third cantata of the cycle for the Third Sunday after Trinity

-We now approach a cantata which begins and ends differently from the first two of the cycle i.e. there is no simple closing chorale and the first movement replaces the expected chorus with a sinfonia.
+We now approach a cantata which begins and ends quite differently from the first two of the cycle i.e. it concludes with the most flamboyant chorale arrangement and a sinfonia replaces the expected chorus at the beginning.
 Most, or possibly all of this work is thought to have been written about 1713 (Dürr pp 408-9) but there is little certainty about the details.
-Suffice it to say that by the end of his third Sunday at Leipzig Bach had presented his congregations with forty-nine original movements.
-Perhaps many had been composed prior to his taking up his appointment, so although he may not have been immediately under great creative pressure, nevertheless he contrived to present a huge range of invention and musical styles to his sophisticated audiences.
-One wonders to what extent they appreciated it.
+Suffice it to say that by the end of his third Sunday at Leipzig Bach had presented his congregations with nearly forty original movements!
+Perhaps several had been composed prior to his taking up his appointment, somewhat lessening the creative pressure.
+Nevertheless, it is undeniable that he contrived to present a huge range of structures, invention and musical styles to his sophisticated audience in a particularly short period of time..
+One wonders to what extent they were appreciated.

 It is seldom if ever that a Bach sinfonia for oboe and strings lacks intense emotive power and this one is no exception.
 It is a continuous discourse between oboe and first violin, quite possibly suggestive of the dialogue structure (Christ and the Soul) to be found in later movements.
 The character reflects the opening words of the following chorus----my heart is deeply afflicted----thus preparing us for this expression of human sadness and distress.
 On three occasions (bars 15, 16 and just before the end) the melodic flow pauses, perhaps suggesting a contained sob and a catching of the breath.
-This prempts the unexpected cadences which will surprise the listener in the oboe obbligato melody of the later soprano aria, a clear indication that the movements were conceived together.
+This prompts the unexpected cadences (which surprise the listener) in the oboe obbligato melody of the later soprano aria, a strong indication that the movements were conceived together.

-The supporting continuo line is one of almost unbroken quavers a throbbing, perhaps, of the trouble heart upon which the chorus is about to expound.
+The supporting continuo line is one of almost unbroken quavers a throbbing, perhaps, of the troubled heart upon which the chorus is about to expound.

 The chorus follows immediately in the same dark key of Cm.
 Three chords proclaim the one word, ich----I----giving a clear indication of the individual focus upon this expression of grief.
 This cantata, at least at this early stage, is clearly a representation of personal grief rather than communal entreaty.
 The choir then proceeds with a series of close entries of a single theme initially in the order S, T, A and B, making striking use of the repetition of a single note, a device which Bach employs frequently; it may suggest persistence, weary plodding, something ongoing/enduring or even a sense of determination, depending upon the context.